cerebris/jsonapi-resources/README.md

   # catch this error and render a 403 status code, you should add
   # the `Pundit::NotAuthorizedError` to the `exception_class_whitelist`.
   config.exception_class_whitelist = []

+  # Resource Linkage
+  # Controls the serialization of resource linkage for non compound documents
+  # NOTE: force_has_many_resource_linkage is not currently implemented
+  config.force_has_one_resource_linkage = false
 end
 ```